The rules for this league are extremely lengthy, but are needed to make the league as fair as possible. Please take the time to read through them.

 Starting Line-up Deadline

 All full line-ups must be sent in before Sunday at 1:00 PM ET each week via E-mail.
 The E-mails must be sent to the Co-Commishes as well as your opponent for that week.
+If an e-mail is accidentally not sent to all required parties, an exception can be made if the previously sent e-mail that did not go to everyone is later forwarded to everyone.
 Should there be games played before the deadline on a given week, you must make all decisions regarding players in those games before the start of the full hour in which the game kicks off. (ex.
 If a game kicks off on Thursday at 8:04, your decision on those players must be received before 8:00.)
 If no word is received before given deadlines, the relevant starters from the previous week will automatically be used.
 Official time is determined by the time stamp from the E-mail I receive.

 Transactions are any time someone picks up a free agent or makes a trade.
 All transactions will be listed on a section of the web site.

 All non waiver transactions must be sent to everyone in the league via E-mail.
-The only exception that will be made is if for some reason your E-mail is not functioning at all, but if that is the case, other teams will have 24 hours to pick up the player you are trying to pick up before you officially make the transaction, or until you get your E-mail working to send it to me.
+The only exception that will be made is if for some reason your E-mail is not functioning at all, but if that is the case, other teams will have 24 hours to pick up the player you are trying to pick up before you officially make the transaction, or until you get your E-mail working to send it to the league.
 If a transaction goes through via the 24 hour rule, then I will e-mail the league to let them know of the transaction.
 The reason for this is so that no one has more of an advantage over other teams in picking up players.
 When they are sent via E-mail, the time it lists in the E-mail is the official time for your transaction.
 Non waiver transactions are all done on a first come first serve basis.
-6:00 AM ET on Wednesday of each given week is the earliest time that a non waiver transaction can be done.
+6:00 AM ET on Wednesday (or Thursday if their is a Tuesday game) of each given week is the earliest time that a non waiver transaction can be done.
 If you are worried about time stamp discrepancies, send me an E-mail and make note of the time that you sent it, and I will E-mail you back to let you know the time stamp that it was on my computer.
 Although, make sure you tell me that you want me to do that when you send the E-mail to me.
 Transactions for each week will close at 12:00 AM of the day of the first Saturday or Sunday game of the week.
 If there is a Thursday or Friday game, then transactions are allowed on that day, but no transactions may include a player that is playing in those games until transactions reopen the following week.
+The only exception to this portion of the rule is if there is a Tuesday game and transactions didn't open until Thursday morning, then players in the Thursday game may be picked up until the start of the full hour when the game is scheduled to start.
 Team E-mail addresses will be listed on the web page.
 Keep in mind, the E-mail that I receive first for a player is what counts, not whether you have sent your E-mail before receiving someone else's.
 In other words, I have final say.
 Also, all transactions must be approved by me, so I know that teams are not just trying to fold and put their team up for grabs to give someone else an unfair advantage.
 You are responsible for your own transactions.
 I will try my best to let you know if a transaction is rejected due to any of our leagues rules.
 However, there may be a time where I do not notice until transactions have closed.
 If that is the case, the transaction will be undone and you will not have an opportunity to make a different transaction until transactions reopen.

 Same Player Rule